rannn367/tp/docs/DeveloperGuide.md

 The sections below give more details of each component.
 ### UI component

-The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)
+The **API** of this component is specified in [`Ui.java`](https://github.com/AY2425S2-CS2103T-T08-3/tp/tree/master/src/main/java/seedu/address/ui/Ui.java)

 <puml src="diagrams/UiClassDiagram.puml" alt="Structure of the UI Component"/>

+The **UI** consists of several key components:

+1. **WelcomeScreen**: The initial screen users see when launching the application.
+It provides:
+   - A welcoming interface with the CafeConnect logo
+   - Buttons to access staff/customer management and drink menu
+   - A fade-in animation for a polished appearance

+2. **MainWindow**: The main application window that appears after the welcome screen.
+It contains:
+   - A tabbed interface for switching between staff, customer, and drink management
+   - Command input area for executing commands
+   - Result display area for showing command outcomes
+   - Status bar for displaying application state

+3. **List Panels**: Each tab contains specialized panels:
+   - `StaffListPanel`: Displays staff members with their basic information
+   - `CustomerListPanel`: Shows customers with their basic details
+   - `DrinkListPanel`: Presents the drink catalog items

+4. **Detail Panels**: Each list panel has a corresponding detail panel:
+   - `StaffDetailPanel`: Shows comprehensive staff information
+   - `CustomerDetailPanel`: Displays detailed customer information
+   - `DrinkDetailPanel`: Shows complete drink information

+5. **Support Components**:
+   - `CommandBox`: For entering commands
+   - `ResultDisplay`: Shows command execution results
+   - `StatusBarFooter`: Displays application status
+   - `HelpWindow`: Provides access to help documentation

-The **UI** consists of a `MainWindow` that is made up of parts e.g. `CommandBox`, `ResultDisplay`, `CustomerListPanel`, `StaffListPanel`, `DrinkListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.
+All these components inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

-The **UI** component uses the JavaFx UI framework.
+The **UI** component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2425S2-CS2103T-T08-3/tp/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2425S2-CS2103T-T08-3/tp/tree/master/src/main/resources/view/MainWindow.fxml)

 The **UI** component:
-* Executes user commands using the `Logic` component.
+* Executes user commands using the `Logic` component
-* Listens for changes to `Model` data so that the UI can be updated with the modified data.
+* Listens for changes to `Model` data so that the UI can be updated with the modified data
-* Keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+* Keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands
-* Depends on classes in the `Model` component, as it displays `Customer`, `Staff`, and `Drink` objects residing in the `Model`.
+* Depends on classes in the `Model` component, as it displays `Customer`, `Staff`, and `Drink` objects residing in the `Model`
-* Contains a tabbed interface allowing users to switch between staff management, customer records, and the drink catalog.
+* Contains a tabbed interface allowing users to switch between staff management, customer records, and the drink catalog
-* Features visual elements like charts to display customer metrics and sales data when requested.
+* Features visual elements like charts to display customer metrics and sales data when requested
+* Uses custom fonts (Gotham font family) for a professional appearance
+* Implements robust error handling with user-friendly error dialogs

 The `HelpWindow` component is shown when you execute a help command.
 It contains a link to the detailed user and developer guide on this CafeConnect documentation website.
 ### Logic component